Strong to severe thunderstorms tonight, severe thunderstorm watch in effect

 We will see partly cloudy skies Friday.
 The high will be 78 degrees.

-Partly cloudy skies are forecast for Friday night with a low a near 52 degrees.
+Partly cloudy skies are forecast for Friday night with a low of nearly 52 degrees.

 Look for a mix of sun and clouds Saturday with a 50% chance of scattered showers and possible thunderstorms.
 The high will be near 76 degrees.